LMelaia/congrats-on-500K.github.io/README.md

-# congrats-on-500K.github.io
+# Congrats on 500,000 Points
-A web page congra
+A simple single web page congratulating someone on achieving 500,000 on a League of Legends champion.